medcomdk/dk_MunicipalityObservationResults/input/pagecontent/index.md

 If the initials of the general practitioner are unknown, then the code "unknown" form [data-absent-reson ValuSet](http://hl7.org/fhir/R4/valueset-data-absent-reason.html) need to be sent.

 #### MedComHomeCareDiagnosticReport
-The [MedComHomeCareDiagnosticReport](http://medcomfhir.dk/ig/homecareobservation/StructureDefinition-MedComHomeCareDiagnosticReport.html) profile contains the main content of the HomeCareObservation standard.
+The [MedComHomeCareDiagnosticReport](http://medcomfhir.dk/ig/homecareobservation/StructureDefinition-MedComHomeCareDiagnosticReport.html) profile contains the main content of the HomeCareObservation message.
 It is inherited from the profile MedComCoreDiagnosticReport.
 The MedComHomeCareDiagnosticReport shall include observation results performed  by the municipalties acute care team.
 The profile also includes information about the performer of the observations.
 Further, it is possible to add Clinical relevant comment regarding the whole repport.
 [Click here for more information about the coment.](C:\Git_hub\dk_MunicipalityObservationResults\input\pagecontent\StructureDefinition-MedComHomeCareDiagnosticReport-intro.md)

 #### MedComHomeCareObservation
 The [MedComHomeCareObservation](http://medcomfhir.dk/ig/homecareobservation/StructureDefinition-medcom-homeCare-observation.html) profile inherits from the MedComCoreObservation profile.
 This profile includes a code, and value for the observation, and a comment on the individual result , if this comment is relevant to include.
 The  code shall either be a NPU or MCS code describing the observation.
 Further, a date and time that defines when the observation was performed shall be added.